If you are interested in exhibiting in the 2019 edition please apply at the bottom of the page once you have read the information.

 For any questions or access on the day, please call Marie on +447802724668

-You can collect your work in person on Sunday 2nd April after the Biennale closes.
+You can collect your work in person on Sunday 26th May after the Biennale closes.
 You will have to pack the artworks yourself as you are transporting them.
-Works not collected personally by Sunday evening (2nd April) will be removed by our designated shipping company and taken to their warehouse on Monday 3rd April and you will incur a handling cost of £30 pounds payable to the Shipping Company.
+Works not collected personally by Monday morning before 12pm (27th May) will be removed by our designated shipping company and taken to their warehouse and you will incur a handling cost of £30 pounds payable to the Shipping Company.

 - All transport costs to and from the exhibition are payable by the Artist or artist representative.
 The organisation does not accept any liability for damages caused during transport.

 - Participants are not required to attend in person as the exhibition will be staged by a group of expert curators.

 - Hanging is not done by genre or by artistic movement.
 It is emphasised that the effect of the individual work is of prime significance.
 Therefore, the hanging is aimed to remove visual confusion and allow for focused concentration on each individual work.
 For this reason, works delivered late may not be included in the exhibition.